The governor general

 The governor general designate is the person who has been appointed as governor general, but who has not yet been sworn-in.

-During the transition period, the governor general designate undertakes a series of briefings with various members of government, ensuring he or she will be able to step into the role of governor general without difficulty.
+During the transition period, the governor general designate undertakes a series of briefings with various members of government, ensuring they will be fully prepared to undertake the role of governor general.
+This period is an important time for the governor general designate to reflect and carefully consider the themes and priorities they wish to highlight during their installation speech, which will inform the vision of their mandate.

 The administrator of the government